swanchain/orchestrator-discord-kit/README.md

 Before running the script, you'll need to set up a few things:

-1. Install the required Python packages by running `pip install -r requirements.txt`.
+1. Install the required Python packages by running `pip install -r requirements.txt.`
 2. Create a new Discord bot and get its token.
 You can do this in the [Discord Developer Portal](https://discord.com/developers/applications).
-3. Invite the bot to the guilds you want to export user information from.
+3. Invite the bot to the guilds you want to export user information.
 You'll need the `Administrator` permission to do this.
 4. Create a `.env` file in the same directory as the script with the following content:

     - discord_token=Your bot's token